 We gather people with expertise in the role of adhesion molecules in cancer, such as P- and E-cadherin, that work in close collaboration with researchers working in ECM and inflammation.
 Since cancer "stem-like" cells possess self-renewal capability and display increased chemo and radio-resistance, their identification and modulation is important for an effective therapy and to control tumor recurrence.
 We use cancer patient cohorts, in vivo models and dynamic in vitro models allied to high throughput technology, bioinformatics, and state-of-the-art molecular and cellular biology to identify regulatory mechanisms and molecular circuitries, acting to confer advantageous features to pre-neoplastic and neoplastic cell populations.

-The Host Interaction and Response integrative program aims to understand and decipher the complex crosstalk that takes place between the host immune system and foreign bodies, namely pathogens and bioengineered materials.
+The Infection, Immunity & Regeneration integrative program aims to understand and decipher the complex crosstalk that takes place between the host immune system and foreign bodies, namely pathogens and bioengineered materials.
 To tackle these complex questions, this program gathers internationally established groups working on pathogenesis, immunity, clinical and population genetics, biomaterials, tissue regeneration and nanomedicine.
 Identification and characterization of the virulence mechanisms employed by infectious agents, and the analysis of the mechanisms engaged by the host to sense and control pathogens benefit from the expertise of groups working on host-pathogen interactions using a range of model-systems, from bacteria and fungi to parasites, from extracellular to obligate intracellular pathogens, and from cultured human cells to animal models.

 We also study factors that affect the susceptibility to infection and the mechanisms of disease induction based on our studies in leishmaniasis, tuberculosis and microbe-induced carcinogenesis.
 The interaction with experts in nanomedicine and bioengineering translates into innovative preventive and therapeutic strategies against pathogens.
 We also explore the molecular and cellular processes of the host immune/inflammatory response and cell-cell/matrix-cell interactions to design biofunctionalized matrices and scaffolds tailored to actively deliver drugs, along with bioactive molecules or genes and cells aimed at promoting tissue repair/regeneration.